 The Stock Option Plan has established a fixed number of stock options that can be granted.
-The number of stock options that can be granted corresponds to approximately 10% of the total Common Shares in circulation.
+The number of stock options that can be granted currently corresponds to approximately 10% of the total Common Shares in circulation.
 This amount can be modified by the Board with the approval of the Toronto Stock Exchange (the "TSX").

 The stock options may be exercised during a period determined by the Board, which may vary, but will not exceed ten years from the date of the grant.
-During 2019, no options were granted to Directors and 327,500 to employees.
+In 2020, 25,000 options were granted to directors and none to employees.